FREE Dog Training

 Two nonprofits, OPIN & the Bartlett Arboretum, join together as a community, offering: FREE Dog Training with Trainer Rob Mullin of K9Wizard & Co.
 [Download Flyer Here!]

 OPIN is pleased to announce this partnership with the Bartlett Arboretum; without their help we couldn't offer this service year round.
-Classes are open to everyone and are held every Wednesday night (6:30-7:30 pm) at the Bartlett Arboretum located at 151 Brookdale Road in North Stamford (map) (Silver Education Building - lower back entrance).
+Classes are open to everyone and are held every Wednesday night (6:30-7:30 pm) at the Bartlett Arboretum located at 151 Brookdale Road in North Stamford (map) (Silver Education Building-lower back entrance in cold and in inclement weather and outdoors on the Great Lawn in nice weather).
 Your dog will learn the basics: to walk nicely on a leash, to sit, stay, down, and to interact positively in the presence of other dogs.

 Your dog should be outfitted with a 6’ standard lead (no retractable leads) and a choke collar.
 Please bring a copy of your dog’s rabies and license certificate (not the metal tags) to the first class.